folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 ## Creating a fund

 Funds show information regarding an ongoing ledger with a budget for the current fiscal year.
-There can be many funds in a ledger and many funds can be placed in a group.
+There can be many funds in a ledger, but each fund may only be associated with a single ledger.
+Many funds can be placed in a group and a fund can be assigned to multiple groups.